R\'enyi divergence-based uniformity guarantees for $k$-universal hash functions: Leftover hashing with side information

 In the literature on information-theoretic security, a common problem is to distill random, uniform bit strings that remain independent of any information accessible to adversarial parties \cite{bennett1988privacy, tyagi2023information}.
 For example, consider a scenario where we aim to extract a uniform distribution from a source $X$ while an adversary has access to a random variable $Z$ that is correlated with $X$.
 Our objective is to generate bits that are as close to uniform as possible and nearly independent of the adversary’s side information.
 This procedure is referred to as privacy amplification \cite{bennett1988privacy}.

 In this version of the problem, we aim to produce a strongly uniform random variable that is nearly independent of $Z$ in a strong sense.
 To meet these requirements, we adapt the statement of the LHL to the new setting by making slight modifications to previous theorems.
 Let us begin with defining the {\em conditional \Renyi entropy}\footnote{There are multiple versions of conditional \Renyi entropies.
 The one we use here is based on \cite{hayashi2011exponential}.
-For a more detailed account of conditional \Renyi entropies see \cite{iwamoto2013revisiting}.}:
+For a more detailed account of conditional \Renyi entropies see \cite{iwamoto2013revisiting}.}.
+For $\alpha \in (1,\infty)$, it is given by

 We will now state several claims analogous to the earlier results, but additionally accounting for side information.
 For all of them, we use identical assumptions, so rather than repeating them several times, we state them here.